rmulshine/regressiondashboard/README.md

 4. Force Plate Data Batch Regression

 The batch regression feature for the Force Plate data has the same attributes and outputs as the GPS Data Batch Regression feature, except it is localized to one specific dataset, rather than having the user choose between 2 datasets.

+Note: Following the guidance of the Notre Dame Athletic Department and Department of ACMS, the datasets for these projects will be held private.